SapotaCorp

-Subscription box content on Shopify: metaobjects for campaign themes
+Subscription box on Shopify: metaobjects for themes

 A men's hair-care subscription brand wants to surface box themes across the homepage and blog - image, description of the themed products, count of products inside.
 Building it as static sections means quarterly rework.
 Metaobjects turn it into content the merchant edits.